-The Products navigation group enables you to set up records for your stock items, so that you can see what you have in stock and totals for what you have sold.
+The Products module enables you to set up records for your stock items, so that vou can see what you have in stock and totals for what you have sold.

 In Sage 50 Accounts, these options are fully integrated.
 The following diagram shows how the main ledgers are integrated within Sage 50 Accounts: